-In the year 2015, the stock of third country permit holders increased again to 430,600 (+10,000, +2.4%), catching up on the steady upward trend which Austria experienced for some time, with hardly any cyclical component.
+In the first half of 2017, the stock of third country permit holders increased vs 2016 by 8,300 (+1.9%); this represents a continuation of the long-term rising trend, which is interrupted by former third countries joining the EU, the last having been Croatia in mid-2013.
 The gender composition remains very stable over time with a share of women always close to 50%.
-The share of children and youth under 18 is slowly declining since 2005 and reached 19.4% in 2015, almost the same as in 2013 but clearly below the 24.5% of 2005.
+The share of children and youth under 18 is slowly declining since 2005 and reached 18.4% in 2017, which is clearly below the 24.5% of 2005.
 In contrast, older persons (60+) make up an increasing share of immigrants of third countries.
-In 2014 they made up 12.2% of the stock compared to 7% in 2005.
-Thus, ageing makes itself felt also amongst immigrants.
+In 2017 they made up 13.3% of the stock compared to 7% in 2005.
+Thus, ageing makes itself felt amongst immigrants as well.
 Women are more than proportionately 20 to 40 years old, whereas men tend to be on average somewhat older than women.

-The age composition of third country migrants registered by the Ministry of Interior by mid-2015 conforms to the age structure of the third country population in the population register by the beginning of the year 2015.
-The share of older persons (65+) is, however, significantly lower amongst third country migrants than in the total population.
+The age composition of third country migrants registered by the Ministry of Interior by mid-2017 conforms to the age structure of the third country population in the population register by the beginning of the year 2017.
+The share of older persons (65+) still remains significantly lower amongst third country migrants than in the total population.